ArunimaShukla03/docker/dockerfile basics.md

 - also "." defines the location of the dockerfile, as we have it our current directory thus "."
 - this builds an image from our dockerfile

-This is what basically "Jenkins" do as it takes our application and builds an image from that application.
+This is what basically "Jenkins" does as it takes our application and builds an image from that application.

 # docker rmi <image id>
 - deletes the image